AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/bestiary/npc/hutijin-mpmm.md

       \ each of its turns, ending the effect on itself on a success.
 A creature that\
       \ saves against this effect is immune to his Fearful Voice for 24 hours."
-    "name": "Fearful Voice (Recharge 5-6)" "legendary_actions":
+    "name": "Fearful Voice (Recharge 5-6)" "legendary_description": "Legendary Action Uses: 3.
+Immediately after another creature's\
+  \ turn, Hutijin can expend a use to take one of the following actions.
+Hutijin regains\
+  \ all expended uses at the start of each of their turns."
+"legendary_actions":
   - "desc": "Hutijin makes one Claw, Mace, or Tail attack."
     "name": "Attack"